What Are PFAS? How To Safeguard Your Family Against Contaminated Drinking Water

 The Pervasive Presence of PFAS

-PFAS are widely-used chemicals that have been around since the 1950s, originally invented by chemists to create versatile materials with unique properties that could be used in various industrial and commercial applications.
+PFAS were originally invented by chemists in the 1950s to create versatile materials with unique properties that could be used in various industrial and commercial applications.

-Chemists doing research discovered that the carbon-fluorine bond in PFAS provided exceptional resistance to heat, water, oil, and other chemicals, which made them highly attractive for manufacturing products with properties such as non-stick, water repellency, and resistance to stains and grease.
+Chemists discovered that the carbon-fluorine bond in PFAS provided exceptional resistance to heat, water, oil, and other chemicals, making them highly attractive for manufacturing products with non-stick, water repellency, and stain and grease resistant properties.

 It was a one-of-a-kind substance, and companies were excited to adopt PFAS into their product lines.
 Some early products with PFAS included non-stick cookware, stain-resistant fabrics, and fire-fighting foams.